Jzbonner/programming-cs/OOP-Concepts/OOThoughtProcessNotes.md

 > In this way, we can use the same application code for both PizzaShop and DonutShop.
 If we add a GroceryShop application, we only have to provide the implementation and the appropriate string to the main application.
 No application code needs to change.
 When designing classes and object models it is vitally important to understand how the objects are related to each other.

 ## Building Objects ~ Chapter 9
 This chapter covers the issue of how objects are related to each other in an overall design.
 Both inheritance and composition represent ways in which objects interact.
 Objects are built differently depending on whether inheritance or composition is used.
-When inheritance is used the end result is a single class that incorporates all of the behaviors and attributes of the inheritance heirarchy.
+When inheritance is used the end result is a single class that incorporates all of the behaviors and attributes of the inheritance hierarchy.
 When composition is used, one or more classes are used to build another class.
 Inheritance involves the use of parent and child classes/relationships.
 However, composition represents interactions between distinct objects.

 ![ch9-diagram](https://jzb-lib.nyc3.digitaloceanspaces.com/image-content/ootp%20-%20ch9%20diagram%201.png)